csplib/csplib/Problems/prob030/specification.md

 ---

-The BACP is to design a balanced academic curriculum by assigning periods to courses in a way that the academic load of each period is balanced, i.e., as similar as possible .
+The BACP is to design a balanced academic curriculum by assigning periods to courses in a way that the academic load of each period is balanced, i.e., as similar as possible.
 The curriculum must obey the following administrative and academic regulations:

 * Academic curriculum: an academic curriculum is defined by a set of courses and a set of prerequisite relationships among them.
 * Number of periods: courses must be assigned within a maximum number of academic periods.